tvh0021/aweSOM/docs/source/faqs.rst

 Using a combination of JIT-accelerated and parallelized SOM and GPU-accelerated SCE, aweSOM can handle datasets with up to $\sim 10^7$ points running on a single GPU/CPU node.

 Additionally, aweSOM is designed to be general-purpose, so it can be used for a variety of clustering and classification tasks beyond its original purpose.
-See the :ref:`notebook <notebooks/iris>`_ for an example application on the classic Iris dataset.
+See the :doc:`notebook <notebooks/iris>` for an example application on the classic Iris dataset.

 How can I contribute?
 ~~~~~~~~~~~~~~~~~~~~~